Careers

 Examples of Duties

-To view the complete classification description, please visit the County of Monterey website: Administrative Operations Manager(Download PDF reader)
+To view the complete classification descriptions, please visit the County of Monterey website:

 THE SUCCESSFUL CANDIDATE